VoodooHillbilly/downright-excessive-renaming-project/README.md

     -   47’s Signature Suit with Gloves
     -   The Sniper Challenge Suit
     -   Agent 17’s Signature Suit
+    -   The Black Streak Suit
+    -   The Blue Streak Suit
+    -   The Green Streak Suit
+    -   The Purple Streak Suit
+    -   White Sunset Suit
     -   The Disruptor Fur Coat
     -   The New Yorker
     -   The New Yorker with Gloves